udplabs/okta-kotter/README.md

 - A **developer portal** and a product portfolio page work together to demonstrate:
   - **Client Credentials flow for M2M use cases**.
   - **Consent management** for OAuth scopes, especially when the API is accessed by a client using **PKCE flow** residing on an external domain.
 - **Event hooks** (also uses O4O): a screen that reports events happening in the connected Okta instance in near real time.
-(Requires the app to be running at a publicly accessible URL, e.g. on UDP.)
+(Requires the app to be running at a publicly accessible URL, e.g. on UDP.
+See [here](docs/consent) for config details.
 - **App dashboard**: a simple SSO dashboard that displays clickable icons for all the apps assigned to the authenticated user.

 ## Quickstart